 The Role of Sales Personnel in the S&OP Process

+The Role of Sales Personnel in the S&OP Process is primordial.
 Each Salesperson is both an advocate and a representative for the customers within their assigned territory.
 Each month, every Salesperson should make sure that both actual orders and forecasted future needs have been entered into the forecasting system.
 If a Salesperson has critical intelligence regarding trends in their market segments, they should share this information with the planning team.

 Operations Leader’s Role in the S&OP Process

-The Operations Leader serves as a liaison between personnel on the S&OP planning committee and the manufacturing facility.
+Then, the Operations Leader serves as a liaison between personnel on the S&OP planning committee and the manufacturing facility.
 This Leader makes sure that the S&OP production targets are achievable.
 He or she will also takes into account planned equipment maintenance and raw material supplies.
 By leading the monthly planning meetings, this person can facilitate communication among critical team members to make sure production flows as smoothly as possible.

 Supply Planning and Master Scheduling

-Members of the Supply Planning and Master Scheduling team maintain an up-to-date, detailed knowledge of safety stock levels, manufacturing production rates, vendor performance, and raw material lead times.
+Finally, members of the Supply Planning and Master Scheduling team maintain an up-to-date, detailed knowledge of safety stock levels, manufacturing production rates, vendor performance, and raw material lead times.
 These team members should also regularly review orders and try to proactively resolve any demand conflicts.
 They should prepare themselves to share their detailed analyses, as needed, in monthly planning meetings.

 Above all, when companies clearly define the roles and responsibilities of S&OP team members, S&OP programs tend to get off to a good start.